gitBouncer/Blockchain-THM-room-walkthrough-/README.md

 ftp ip;

-# (ip= ip of "Bouncer Store")
+(ip= ip of "Bouncer Store")

-# Introduce the user:
+Introduce the user:

 bouncer

-# Enter the password:
+Enter the password:

 cyberbouncer

-# Download the simulator with the command:
+Download the simulator with the command:

-get blockchain-demo-master.zip
+get blockchain-demo-master.zip;

-# We can exit from ftp with:
+We can exit from ftp with:

 Ctl + D